liris-xr/AdaptiveStreaming/Babylon.js/README.md

 ## Requirements

-This project uses [babylon.js](https://www.babylonjs.com) v4.
+This project uses [babylon.js](https://www.babylonjs.com) v4, and therefore relies on [node.js](https://nodejs.org/en/).
+The best way of installing and using node.js is probably via [nvm](https://github.com/nvm-sh/nvm).
+This code has been done with node.js v14, but should be usable with any ulterior version.
 The different packages required for running different projects are listed in *package.json* files.
 To install these packages, go to the folder of the project to launch and run  ```npm install```.

 For **animations**, **animations_obj** and **animations_refs** projects, OBS is required.
 It should be correctly configured and launched in order to record automatically.